 Your degree evaluation is an important advising tool.
-The degree evaluation shows “met” (green), "in-progress" (blue) and unmet, or "still needed” (red) degree requirements.
+It shows “met” (green), "in-progress" (blue), and "still needed” (red) degree requirements.
 At a glance, you can see what you have remaining to complete to graduate.

 Tip: It’s important to review your degree evaluation at least once a semester (ideally, before and after you register for classes) to ensure you stay on track to graduate on time.

 Using Your Degree Evaluation to Plan Your Course Schedule for Registration

 - Select the Student Tab and then Student Records.

 - Select Degree Evaluation.
 You will now see your degree evaluation.

 Always do this first to pull in fresh real-time data: